etruel/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==
+= 1.6.3  April 28, 2017 =
+* Debug Info in Settings is now System Status tab with new sections inside.
+* Added new table with info and system requirements in System Status tab.
+* Added many tweaks in the debug file.
+* The Wordpress reviews are back in the Settings page.
+* Fixes an issue on running the controls by metafields for posts duplicated.
+* Fixes an issue with Ultimate exclude categories plugin to use it with WPeMatico.
+* Some fixes in many texts and tips.

 = 1.6.2  April 6, 2017 =
 * Improved accuracy in duplicate checking.
 * Update SimplePie timeout to 30 sec.